Set up automatic resizing for virtual machines (VMs) that exceed memory by using Notifications, Functions, and Monitoring services.

 Required IAM Policy

-To use Oracle Cloud Infrastructure, you must be granted security access in a policy by an administrator.
+To use Oracle Cloud Infrastructure, an administrator must be a member of a group granted security access in a policy by a tenancy administrator.
 This access is required whether you're using the Console or the REST API with an SDK, CLI, or other tool.
-If you get a message that you don’t have permission or are unauthorized, verify with your administrator what type of access you have and which compartment to work in.
+If you get a message that you don't have permission or are unauthorized, verify with the tenancy administrator what type of access you have and which compartment your access works in.

 If you're a member of the Administrators group, you already have the required access to execute this scenario.
 Otherwise, you need access to Monitoring, Notifications, and Functions.
 You must have FN_INVOCATION permission against the function to be able to add the function as a subscription to a topic.
 To resize VMs, the function must be authorized to update compute instances.
 To authorize your function for access to other Oracle Cloud Infrastructure resources, such as compute instances, include the function in a dynamic group and create a policy to grant the dynamic group access to those resources.
 For more information, see Accessing Other Oracle Cloud Infrastructure Resources from Running Functions.

-Task 1: Create and Authorize Your Function
+Task 1: Create and Authorize Your Function 🔗

 Once you create your function to resize VMs using your preferred SDK and authorize your function to access VMs (include the function in a dynamic group and grant that dynamic group access), all other scenario steps can be completed in the Console.
 Alternatively, you can use the Oracle Cloud Infrastructure CLI or API, which lets you execute the individual operations yourself.